tell/tepla/README.md

 # IMPORTANT

 This repository is not official and not maintained.
+Please contact to [the official TEPLA development team](http://www.cipher.risk.tsukuba.ac.jp/tepla/) if you have questions.

 # TEPLA: University of Tsukuba Elliptic Curve and Pairing Library